 If you passed your car test before 1 January 1997 you can:

-- Drive a minibus with a trailer over 750kg MAM
+- Drive a minibus while towing a trailer over 750kg MAM

-If you want to drive anything heavier than 8,250kg, then you will need to complete an additional test.
+If you want to tow heavier weights than what your current licence allows then you will need to take an additional car and trailer driving test.

 What can my car tow? (weight)